 Japanese is a complex language.
 And that’s why many studies suggest that learning Japanese uses more brain parts than other languages.
 This increases your mental abilities and memory.

-Bilingualism can make you brighter, more focused, and capable of prioritizing and multitasking.
+Bilingualism can make you more effective, more focused, and better at prioritizing and multitasking.
 To put it simply, it enhances your cognitive skills.

 A distinctive feature of the Japanese language is the variety of strokes, writing styles, and methods.
 That helps make it a more valuable tool for exercising the mind.

-You can challenge your mind like never before with a unique and tricky language like Japanese.
-As a result, this will surely keep brains active for good.
+You can challenge yourself more with a unique and tricky language like Japanese.
+This will surely keep your brain active for good.

 5. A gateway to an incomparable cultural universe

 Understanding the culture and language together makes experiences even better.
-This is because they elevate each other and act as catalysts.
-This makes learning Japanese a new, adventurous, and other-worldly experience.
+This is because they mutually elevate one another and act as catalysts.
+This makes learning Japanese a new, adventurous, and otherworldly experience.

-Japan has a legendary history and an intricate culture reflected in its language phrases, idioms, slang, and dialects.
+Japan has a storied history and an intricate culture, reflected in its language, phrases, idioms, slang, and dialects.

 Japanese culture is unique and a perfect mixture of tradition and modernity.
 The ability to speak Japanese opens a window into one of the world’s most fascinating, multicolored, and ancient civilizations.

-Studying Japanese would also need some amount of immersion into the culture to understand the tradition and development of the language.
+Studying Japanese would also require immersion in the culture to understand the language’s traditions and development.

 6. Increased career prospects